Welcome to today's edition of the Rush 24-7 podcast.

 Thank you for calling.

-Um what I was questioning or ask a question to you is you think the anti-gun left will come full circle to pro-gun after this Ferguson and uh Baltimore incidents.
+Anyway, what I was questioning or asked a question to you is: do you think the anti-gun left will come full circle to pro-gun after this Ferguson and Baltimore incidents?

-I'm not saying that those are justifications for you know, but but the Second Amendment's there to protect against why would the left our own governor and our own government.
+I'm not saying that those are justifications for, you know, but the Second Amendment's there to protect against our own governor.

 Why would you think the left would all of a sudden become pro-gun after these two incidents?